TheBeard-af/myFlix-Angular-client/README.md

 The **myFlix Angular Client** is a single-page application (SPA) built with **Angular** and **Angular Material** that allows users to explore a curated movie database.
 Users can register, log in, view movies, manage their favorites, and edit their user profile.
 This project was developed as part of the **CareerFoundry Full-Stack Immersion Program**.

+## 📄 Documentation

+This project includes generated technical documentation using **TypeDoc**.

+You can view the documentation by opening: docs/index.html in the repository, or by cloning the project and opening the file locally in a browser.

 ---

 ## 🚀 Live Demo